uivlis/conditional-tokens/source/getting-started.md

 This will create all the contracts related with a prediction market, [wrap ether](https://weth.io/) for you and fund the market with the WETH.

-Follow the instructions pm-script prompts on the console until the end.
+Follow the instructions that `pm-script` prompts in the console until the end.

-# Run de Ethereum Indexer
+## Run the Ethereum Indexer
 There are many ways to run our ethereum indexer (trading-db) but let's start with the basic one.

 Download the project: